andrewjamesford/andrewford-co-nz-11ty/content/articles/vibe-coding-create-software-you-want/index.md

 If something feels clunky or repetitive, don't just put up with it.
 You've got the skills — and the agents — to fix it.

-You can download the [Popclip Markdown Formatter extension project available here](https://github.com/andrewjamesford/popclip-markdown-formatter).
+You can download the [Popclip Markdown Formatter extension project here](https://github.com/andrewjamesford/popclip-markdown-formatter).